 Did Selena Gomez Just Dye Her Hair Red?
 See New Instagram Pic

 Selena Gomez posted three photos in a row on her Instagram on March 30, and it looks like she has bright red hair in one pic!
 Did she dye it?
+CLICK TO SEE!

 Another Selena Gomez, 25, hair makeover?
 She recently cut her hair very short, and now it appears as though she has red hair!
 She posted a sneaky Instagram pic on March 30, and she’s holding her head with her new “red hair” flowing around them.
 But alas, it’s just a filter.
 In two subsequent photos, taken just moments apart, you can see her brown locks.
 She does have a somewhat ombre shade going on right now, so I think the hair makeover pic is a combination of her lighter ends and a filter.
 She almost looks like Gigi Hadid in this pic!